Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 3. Seborrhoeic dermatitis

-It mainly affects the scalp, face, and eyelids.
-It will show up as flakes or as greasy/ crusty eruptions.
-In infants, thick, crusty eruptions appear on the scalp and are referred to as cradle cap.
+It mainly affects the face, scalp, and eyelids and shows up as flakes or as greasy/ crusty eruptions.
+Among the infants, thick, crusty eruptions appear on the scalp that are referred to as cradle caps.

 4. Dyshidrotic eczema

-It is mainly visible on the soles and palms.
+It is mainly visible on the palms and the soles.
 It is characterized by the presence of vesicles (fluid-filled bumps)

 It mainly develops on the lower limbs due to poor blood circulation and varicose veins.
-There is a tendency of developing leg ulcer in such cases.
+One is susceptible to develop leg ulcers in such cases.

 Frequently Asked Questions